dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 Initialize SST.

-> As of time of writing, the SST version is `3.3.3`
+> As of the time of writing, the SST version is `3.3.3`

 ```bash
 npx sst init